-Radio's free promotion is worth more than $2.4 billion annually in music sales, concert tickets and merchandise to record labels.
+Radio's free promotion is worth more than $2.4 billion annually to record labels.
 Local radio continues to be the top source for listeners seeking new music, far surpassing other sources.
 Free radio airplay provides the recording industry increased popularity, visibility and sales for both established and new artists.
 Promotion by local radio goes beyond music to include concert and festival promotion, on-air interviews and social media marketing.

 Broadcasters have consistently demonstrated good faith in working with the record labels to try to resolve the performance tax issue through private discussions.
 In the last several years, numerous radio companies and record labels have negotiated private deals that compensate copyright owners and performers, demonstrating the ability of the marketplace to best address the issue.